andreuramos/larabeers/readme.md

 ## Beer Sticker collection Manager

-Personal project to manage a **beer sticker collection** made with Laravel 5.
+Personal project to manage a **beer sticker collection** made with Laravel 5 and React.

 ### Features